MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/java-jdk-long-term-support.md

 Microsoft may use 3rd-party Java distributions and binaries for some managed services.
 Microsoft will also keep those 3rd-party distributions up to date for as long as there are updates available.

-For more details on availability of other versions of Java and support roadmap, please consult the specific Azure service documentation.
+For more details on availability of other versions of Java and support roadmap, see the specific Azure service documentation.

 ## Services without a managed or default JDK